In his astute post “‘Native experience’ vs styling select boxes”, Bruce Lawson correctly identified a common tension in the web world:

-Or we could use the native form control and it will just work.
+Or we could use the browser-delivered form control and it will just work.

 In Addressing Altered Behavior

-I completely agree that not all native controls work exactly how I would like, but there are several risks in changing the expected behavior of a native control.
+I completely agree that not all browser-delivered UI controls work exactly how I would like, but there are several risks in changing the expected behavior.